neurodata/lol/README.md

 Mac OSX:
 Windows:

-Before setting up the `lol` package, users should have `R` version 3.4.0 or higher, and several packages set up from CRAN.
+Before setting up the `lolR` package, users should have `R` version 3.4.0 or higher, and several packages set up from CRAN.

 #### Installing R version 3.4.2 on Ubuntu 16.04